 If you don’t get the right mix of complementary skills in your team, it becomes extremely clunky, inefficient, and you will lose productivity.

 The Capacity Planner will determine whether you are under or over capacity.
 Without it, the majority of what you’ll be doing will remain guesswork.
 You should be more scientific than just guessing.

 When you put the right people in the right seat and identify the finders, minders, and grinders in your firm, you’ll be able to remove yourself from the business, and maximize gross profits while you’re at it.

 But it’s important to note that great leadership is at the core of achieving this.

 To become a better leader, you need to have the ability to be self-aware and understand your impact on others.

-You need to be focussed on getting the best out of others and have the ability to make good business decisions, i.e. investing in the balance sheet vs. being focussed just on the P&L.
+You need to be focused on getting the best out of others and have the ability to make good business decisions, i.e. investing in the balance sheet vs. being focused just on the P&L.

 With these strategies and better leadership, you’ll be able to have a stronger culture, better productivity in your teams, and an accountable and result-oriented staff.

 Founder & Non-Executive Chairman, Chan & Naylor

 Ed started Chan & Naylor from a small home office in Sydney and grew it into a National Financial Services Organisation that now works without him, with offices in most capital cities around Australia, servicing more than 10,000 clients.